owkin/histoplus/README.md

 - Cross-institutional and cross-indication performance remains limited

 **Our approach:**
-HistoPLUS introduces a CellViT architecture trained on a carefully curated pan-cancer dataset of 108,722 nuclei spanning 13 distinct cell types.
+HistoPLUS introduces a CellViT architecture incorporating a state-of-the-art specialized foundation model and trained on a novel and carefully curated pan-cancer dataset of 108,722 nuclei spanning 13 distinct cell types.
 The model achieves state-of-the-art performance while using significantly fewer parameters, enabling robust analysis of both common and understudied cell populations.

 ## Key Features